 Your career will start with a 10 week Basic Recruit Training Course (BRTC) at RAF Halton in Buckinghamshire.
 The course is designed to help you adjust to a military environment.
 As well as fitness and military training, you’ll also learn about life in the RAF.

 You’ll then go to RAF Cranwell in Lincolnshire for an 11-week leadership package; this course is called the Non Commissioned Aircrew Initial training Course (NCAITC).
 The course is physically demanding and fitness is given a high priority throughout.
-You can find out details of the NCAITC Course here.
+You can find details of the NCACITC course here.

 Graduation from the NCAITC will be followed by your professional training, which begins with a 14-week generic training course that aims to teach you basic aircrew skills, including navigation, aircraft systems’ knowledge and basic survival skills.
 On completion of this you will progress to your specialist language training.

 As a Linguist, you will have up to 20 months intensive language training at either Chicksands in Bedfordshire or Shrivenham in Wiltshire before going to RAF Waddington in Lincolnshire to undergo a Technical Applied Language Course and Operational Conversion Training on the aircraft that you will be operating on.

 As a Linguist your first tour will be a posting to a flying station in the UK.
 During this tour you will be in an operational and training role.
 This involves training exercises and detachments, both in the UK and overseas.
 On the Squadron there will be other more experienced Weapon Systems Operators (Linguist) to help develop your skills, knowledge, and experience.